Christian Bethancourt Player Props: Rays vs. Marlins

 Christian Bethancourt At The Plate

-- Bethancourt has 12 doubles, seven home runs and eight walks while batting .225.
+- Bethancourt is hitting .223 with 12 doubles, seven home runs and nine walks.

-- Bethancourt has had at least one RBI in 25.4% of his games this season (16 of 63), with more than one RBI four times (6.3%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Bethancourt has picked up an RBI in 25.0% of his games this year, with two or more RBI in 6.3% of his games.
+He has also produced three or more runs in two contests.

-- He has scored in 25 of 63 games this season, and more than once 6 times.
+- He has scored in 25 of 64 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.